Why 0DTE Options Trading with AI is a Guaranteed Way to Lose Money

 For every Reddit post showing a 500% gain on a 0DTE trade, there are hundreds of silent losers who blew up their accounts.
 The person who posts their $100→$500 win doesn't post the next 20 trades where they lost $100 each.

-Result?
-Almost ALL lost money.
+We also tested the popular "Oversold = Buy" theory on TSLA with 27 variations.
 The counterintuitive finding: "Oversold = Short" actually performed better.
 When a stock is getting hammered, it tends to keep getting hammered in the short term.
-Mean reversion takes longer than your options expiry.

 AI doesn't create alpha where none exists.
 If the underlying math is against you, no amount of machine learning, parameter tuning, or backtesting will save you.
 AI is incredibly powerful for many things — but it can't turn a negative-expected-value game into a positive one.